chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

     (f @webserver)))
 ```

-Compared to our previous post, the only difference here is our handler, where we
+Compared to the previous post, the only difference here is the handler, where we
 check the config to decide which flavor of handler we want: `(if (:dev config)
 handler/make-reloading handler/make)`.
 Use the new config parameter we
 introduced to launch the server: